 - Stay Fit and Healthy

 - Fall in Love

 I’ve also seen New Year’s resolutions to travel more, reduce stress, or get a new job.

-3 Tips to Making Doable New Year’s Resolutions
+3 Tips for Making Doable New Year’s Resolutions

-We can achieve our New Year’s resolutions by keeping in mind that when the calendar flipped to January 1st, 2014 we were not magically imbued with special powers enabling us to accomplish grandiose goals with no effort on our part.
-Let’s choose goals we want to accomplish that suit who we are and fit within our daily lives.
-Below are three tips to making doable New Year’s resolutions.
+You can achieve your New Year’s resolutions by keeping in mind that when the calendar flipped to January 1st, 2014 you were not magically imbued with special powers enabling you to accomplish grandiose goals with no effort on your part.
+Choose goals you want to accomplish that suit who you are and fit into your daily life.
+Below are three tips for making doable New Year’s resolutions.